Sequential Distributed Detection in Energy-Constrained Wireless Sensor Networks: Target Detection in Wireless Sensor Networks

 In MIMO radar with well separated antennas, the local information at different receivers are fused, i.e., jointly processed, at some level by the fusion center (FC).
 The level of information fusion ranges from a brief summary, e.g., a few bits, of observations per receiver (\emph{decentralized}) to the complete set of observations (\emph{centralized}).
 For radar applications both decentralized detection \cite{Longo96,Goodman07,Sammartino09}, and centralized detection\cite{Fishler06,Haimovich08,Tajer10} have been investigated.
 In the decentralized detection approaches for radar applications, e.g., \cite{Longo96,Goodman07,Sammartino09}, each receiver makes its own local decision, which is then forwarded to the FC using a single bit.
 The FC fuses the local decisions to reach a global decision (\emph{decision fusion}).
 On the other hand, \emph{data fusion}, in which each receiver sends a form of its local observations usually after some local processing, is a compromise between decision fusion and centralized detection.
 In general, data fusion techniques (and centralized detection as the ideal case) offer better performance than decision fusion techniques, but they require higher communication bandwidth and energy between the receivers and the FC.
-Fortunately, the decentralized detection techniques based on level-triggered sampling possess the best features of decision fusion and data fusion.
-In particular, they have low energy and bandwidth requirement similar to the decision fusion methods by transmitting only a single bit per sample, and provide high performance similar to the data fusion methods since they combine local test statistics instead of local decisions.
-Finally, most existing works on MIMO radar consider fixed-sample-size detection, e.g., \cite{MIMOradar09,Fishler06,Haimovich08,Bekkerman06,Li07,Xu08,Longo96,Goodman07,Sammartino09,Tajer10,Moustakides12}, whereas here we focus on sequential detection, which is more powerful in terms of promptly detecting the target.
+Fortunately, the decentralized detection techniques based on level-triggered sampling, e.g., the one proposed in Section \ref{sec:time_enc}, possess the best features of decision fusion and data fusion.
+In particular, the detector given in Section \ref{sec:time_enc} has a very low energy requirement, similar to the decision fusion methods, by transmitting only a single pulse per sample, and provides high performance, similar to the data fusion methods, since it combines local test statistics instead of local decisions.
+Finally, most of the existing works on MIMO radar consider fixed-sample-size detection, e.g., \cite{MIMOradar09,Fishler06,Haimovich08,Li07,Longo96,Goodman07,Sammartino09,Tajer10,Moustakides12}, whereas here we focus on sequential detection, which is more powerful in terms of promptly detecting the target.